flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 These functions are very powerful when used together.
 First, I'll look at a couple of examples of using `#map` and `#reduce` on their own, and then I'll get into an example of using reduce chained on to the end of map.

-In his [series on functional programming in Ruby](http://www.sitepoint.com/functional-programming-techniques-with-ruby-part-i/), Nathan Kleyn mentions a question that Yehuda Katz asked several years ago about splitting a module path in a particular way.
-[One solution proposed by Bradley Grzesiak](http://rubyquicktips.com/post/1018776470/embracing-functional-programming) demonstrates a particularly interesting use of `#reduce` (or, as in this case, `#inject`:
+In his [series on functional programming in Ruby](http://www.sitepoint.com/functional-programming-techniques-with-ruby-part-i/), Nathan Kleyn mentions a question that Yehuda Katz asked several years ago about splitting a module name in a particular way.[^2] [One solution proposed by Bradley Grzesiak](http://rubyquicktips.com/post/1018776470/embracing-functional-programming) demonstrates a particularly interesting use of `#reduce` (or, as in this case, `#inject`:
 ```ruby
 module_name = "X::Y::Z"
 module_name.split('::').inject([]) { |memo,x| memo.unshift(memo.empty? ? x : "#{memo[0]}::#{x}") }